-Portable refrigerators are game-changers for people who live off the grid or on the road in vans and RVs.
+Portable refrigerators are game-changers for people who live off the grid or on the road in vans and motorhomes.
 These handy appliances offer the cooling and freezing benefits of a standard refrigerator but with the added convenience of portability.

 However, charging a portable refrigerator can present a challenge, especially if you need to use it in remote locations without access to grid power.

 The good news is that you have multiple options.
 Understanding the best way to provide a reliable electricity supply to your fridge can optimise your appliance’s performance and durability while improving reliability.

 Here are some common charging methods to keep your portable fridge running smoothly.

 Solar power is a great way to charge your portable refrigerator.